What is construction management?

 Average Salary

-Supervisors work underneath the Construction Manager or Construction Project Management team and oversee the general day-to-day management of the worksite’s people, processes and operations to ensure the site is operating effectively and efficiently.
+Works underneath the Construction or Construction Project Manager and oversees the general day-to-day of the worksite’s people, processes and operations to ensure the site is operating effectively and efficiently.

 Work Health & Safety Coordinator